KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 ---

-## Qualified Use of Source
+## Qualified Retention of Source

-The term **Source** is not absolutely forbidden, but it must be qualified where used.
+The term **Source** is not absolutely forbidden, but it must be qualified where it appears.

 Acceptable only where context makes clear that **Source** means **Aion as Zero**, not Zenon.